 The sport the French are truly mad about is cycling.
 It was, after all, in Paris’s Palais Royale gardens in 1791 that the precursor of the modern bicycle, the célerifière, was presented; the French can also legitimately claim the sport of cycle racing as their own, with the first event, a 1200-metre sprint, held in Paris in 1868 – won by an Englishman.

 The world’s premier cycling race is the Tour de France, held over three weeks in July and covering around 3500 kilometres.
 The course changes each year, but always includes some truly arduous mountain stages and time trials, and ends on the Champs-Élysées.
 An aggregate of each rider’s times is made daily, the overall leader wearing the coveted yellow jersey (maillot jaune).
 Huge crowds turn out to cheer on the cyclists and the French president himself presents the jersey to the overall winner.
-The last French cyclist to win the Tour was Bernard Hinault in 1985, while Bradley Wiggins, the 2012 winner, was the first Brit to clinch the title since 1903.
+The last French cyclist to win the Tour was Bernard Hinault in 1985, while Bradley Wiggins, the 2012 champion, was the first Brit to clinch the title since 1903, followed a year later by team mate Chris Froome, who has made further history by winning it twice (2013 and 2015).

 Football (soccer) is France’s number one team sport.
 After its legendary win at the 1998 World Cup, the national team’s chequered recent history reached its nadir at the 2010 World Cup in South Africa, when the players refused to train after Nicolas Anelka was expelled from the squad for verbally abusing coach Raymond Domenech; a disastrous World Cup performance subsequently ended with defeat 2-1 by the host nation and an ignominious exit from the competition in the first round.
-In the Euros in 2012, they were equally diffident, knocked out by eventual victors Spain in the quarter finals.
+In both the 2012 Euros and the 2014 World Cup they surpassed the group stages but were knocked out by eventual victors Spain (2012) and Germany (2014).

-Domestic clubs to watch out for include Toulouse (record-breaking four-time winners of the Europe-wide Heineken Cup), Paris’s Stade Français, Perpignan and Brive, Agen, and the Basque teams of Bayonne and Biarritz, which still retain their reputation as keepers of the game’s soul.
+Domestic clubs to watch out for include Toulouse (record-breaking four-time winners of the Europe-wide Heineken Cup), Paris’s Stade Français, Perpignan, Brive, Agen, and the Basque teams of Bayonne and Biarritz, which still retain their reputation as keepers of the game’s soul.

 Tickets for local games can be bought through the clubs themselves, with prices starting around €10.
-For bigger domestic and international games, they are available online at w francebillet.com.
-Information can be found on the Fédération Française de Rugby’s website (w www.ffr.fr).
+For bigger domestic and international games, they are available online at francebillet.com.
+Information can be found on the Fédération Française de Rugby’s website (ffr.fr).

 Spanish bullfights, known as corridas, do take place – and draw capacity crowds – in southern France.
 The major events of the year are the Féria de Nîmes at Pentecost (Whitsun) and the Easter féria at Arles.
 See the local press or ask at tourist offices for details of where to pick up tickets.